s3664099/island_of_secrets/readme.md

 #### **Constructor**

+This class processes the player's commands, breaking them into components, encoding them, and determining their validity.
+If the command is invalid, the class provides feedback to the player, explaining why it couldn't be processed.

 The class does not have an explicit constructor.
 Starting variables are hardcoded, and the `Player` object is initialized once when the game begins.
 This single instance remains active throughout the game.

 #### **Methods**